pivotal/docs-tap/about-package-profiles.hbs.md

 The following profiles are available in Tanzu Application Platform:

 - **Full** (`full`):
-  Contains all of the Tanzu Application Platform packages apart from a few exceptions.
+  Contains nearly all Tanzu Application Platform packages.
-  For the packages available in the full profile, see the table later in this section.
+  For the exceptions to the full profile, see the packages with a check mark in the **Not in a profile** column in the table later in this section.

 - **Iterate** (`iterate`):
   Intended for iterative application development.